MGRS Volunteers & Judges

 Arrival

-When you arrive, you will check in at our registration tables to receive your judge badge lanyard, your meal ticket, program, and information packet.
-Our greeters will provide you with helpful directions.
+Judges: When you arrive, you will check in at our registration tables to receive your judge badge lanyard, program, and information packet.

 Schedule

 Below is what you can expect on the day of MGRS.
-We encourage you to stay for the full event if possible as we are recognizing and presenting our judges and volunteers with certificates of appreciation during the closing ceremony.
+We invite you to stay for the full event!

 MGRS Schedule at a Glance